-Foodshed internships are three months in duration and participants train at least 20 hours per week, Monday-Friday.
-Schedules may vary week to week so that interns have the opportunity to train on both morning and afternoon shifts and become exposed to every aspect of operating a commercial kitchen and restaurant.
-Shift times, however, do vary with a given day’s work load and interns are expected to contribute as needed.
-Intern responsibilities include cooking, serving, cleaning, compost and recycling disposal, organizing inventory (to name a few) – they become involved in practically every aspect of the working kitchen and restaurant/retail operation.
-As interns are increasingly experienced, they take full responsibility for dishes from prep to plate/package and/or customer service, depending on their area of interest.
+Foodshed trainees are hired and work under a three-month probationary period and stay on thereafter based on performance.
+Participants train at least 20 hours per week.
+Schedules may vary week to week so that trainees have the opportunity to work on both morning and afternoon shifts and become exposed to every aspect of operating a commercial kitchen and restaurant.
+Shift times, however, do vary with a given day’s work load and trainees are expected to contribute as needed.
+Trainee responsibilities include cooking, serving, cleaning, compost and recycling disposal, organizing inventory (to name a few) – they become involved in practically every aspect of the working kitchen and restaurant/retail operation.
+As trainees are increasingly experienced, they take full responsibility for dishes from prep to plate/package and/or customer service, depending on their area of interest.

-The first few weeks of the internship is a period of transition and immersion into a new environment.
-Interns get to know the staff and a new kitchen, as well as learn the basics of the schedule, local ingredients, kitchen systems, and the rhythm of the work day.
-The hope is that interns will become familiar with the ins and outs of the kitchen after finishing their first two weeks with the program and identifying a desired area of focus.
+The first few weeks are a period of transition and immersion into a new environment.
+Trainees get to know the staff and a new kitchen, as well as learn the basics of the schedule, local ingredients, kitchen systems, and the rhythm of the work day.
+The hope is that trainees will become familiar with the ins and outs of the kitchen after finishing their first two weeks with the program and identifying a desired area of focus.
 Thereafter, they will meet with the chef and/or floor manager for a review of their work on a regular basis.
-These meetings are intended as shared dialogues and provide staff as well as the interns with an opportunity to chart progress and define goals for the internship period.
-At any time, an intern can schedule a meeting with staff to discuss her/his progress or any matters of concern.
+These meetings are intended as shared dialogues and provide staff as well as the trainees with an opportunity to chart progress and define goals for the probationary period.
+At any time, a trainee can schedule a meeting with staff to discuss their progress or any matters of concern.